Youth unemployment: Armenia

-The Statistical Committee of the Republic of Armenia reported the data.
 According to the most recent statistics, 2.96 million people called Armenia home in December 2021.

 Canada

-Canada's economy has braved the global recession better than many others.
-But last year, 14.3% of Canadian youth were unemployed, up from 11.2% in 2007 and double the current national jobless rate of 7.2%, according to Statistics Canada.
-That amounts to the biggest gap between youth and adult unemployment rates since 1977.
+While Canada's economy recovered from the 2008 global recession more smoothly than anticipated, in 2012, 14.3% of Canadian youth were unemployed.
+According to Statistics Canada, unemployment rose up from 11.2% in 2007 and doubled the current national jobless rate of 7.2%.
+This amounted to the biggest gap between youth and adult unemployment rates since 1977.

-The average post-secondary graduate carries $28,000 in student debt.
+The average post-secondary graduate carries $28,000 in student debt in Canada.
 The unemployment rate for Canadian young people is about double that of the rest of the population.
-In Canada's largest province, Ontario, the rate of unemployment for those between the ages of 15–24 is hovering around 13%.
-The percentage of youth in Ontario who actually have a job has not climbed above 52% this year.
-Toronto's youth unemployment rate is at 18%, but only 43% of the area's youth are employed, the lowest rate in the province.
+In Ontario, the rate of unemployment for those between the ages of 15–24 hovers around 13%.
+In 2012, the percentage of youth in Ontario who actually had a job did not rise above 52%.
+Toronto's youth unemployment rate was at 18% at the same time, but only 43% of the area's youth were employed, therefore being the lowest rate in the province.